deconf/Analytics-Insights/readme.txt

 - track events feature: track downloads, emails and outbound links (supported for both tracking methods: classic tracking and universal tracking)
 - exclude traffic based on user level access

+= WPMU features =

+- authorize the entire network with a single Google Account
+- set corresponding properties/views, for each blog, from you Network Admin screen

 = Translations =

 Google Analytics Dashboard for WP has been translated into the following languages: